ckeditor/ckeditor4/.github/ISSUE_TEMPLATE.md

 2. *Check if the problem you are trying to report is already reported*.

 Please look for the existing issues covering the same case.
-First look on the [GitHub issue page](https://github.com/ckeditor/ckeditor-dev/issues) and then, if nothing was found, look in [our former bug reporting system](http://dev.ckeditor.com).
+First look on the [GitHub issue page](https://github.com/ckeditor/ckeditor-dev/issues) and then, if nothing was found, look in [CKEditor former bug reporting system](http://dev.ckeditor.com).

 If there is already an issue reported on [GitHub issue page](https://github.com/ckeditor/ckeditor-dev/issues) there is no need to create a duplicate.
 Just add your reaction (+1) there to upvote the issue.
 If you have any additional comments you may also add it there.

-If you found any similar issues in [our former bug reporting system](http://dev.ckeditor.com), please add all references (links) below:
+If you found any similar issues in [CKEditor former bug reporting system](http://dev.ckeditor.com), please add all references (links) below:

 3. *If you are reporting a bug, provide a reproduction steps*.